Katie-Swinea/CapstoneStarterRepo/Documentation/Signoffs/Image_Processing.md

 ![Function](../Images/Image_Processing/Benchmarks.PNG)

 This is an iterative process with O(n) time so it can be assumed other iterative processes with similar computation complexities will have the same runtime.
-The function for color detections, cleaning up the image, assigning an edge value to each pixel, finding the contours, and any necessary filtering are all iterative.
-Each will run for 10 ms for a total of 50 ms to detect the golf ball.
+The function for color detections, applying Gaussain blur, assigning an edge value to each pixel, and finding the contours are all iterative.
+The computations needed for each of this functions are also pretty similar to each other and the resize algorithm used in the benchmarks above.
+The higher resolution resize is more computationally intensive, so it's runtime will be used.
+Each will run for 19.8 ms for a total of 79.2 ms to detect the golf ball.
 The camera takes in 30 frames per second so it takes 33.33 ms to get a new image.
 The USB cord connecting the processor and camera processes data at 5 Gbs.
 Each pixel is 8 bits and has 2 color representation bytes so the total is

 8 * 2 * 1080 * 1920 = 0.03318 Gb.